RTS2013/RTS/newReadMe.md

 About Nomad-style play:

-  * Instead of using the lab you start in you decide to scavange it (this would make your avatar mad buff so you could last the night solo) your focus is solely on attack
+  * Instead of using the lab you start in you decide to scavange it (this would make your avatar mad buff so you could last the night solo) and your focus is now solely on attack; some kind of "siege" capability
-  * Your units would be the buffest in the game (I'm thinking 25-35 maxed out nomads could win the game) "all" your resources would be spent on converting tech into weapons even if you used alien tech or pre-war tech you'd pretty much just make weapons with it (with a few exceptions; guard dogs/elec fences)
+  * Your units would be the buffest in the game (maybe 2nd to the mutants; I'm thinking 25-35 maxed out nomads could win the game)
+    "all" your resources would be spent on converting tech into weapons, even if you used alien tech or pre-war tech you'd pretty much just make weapons with it (with a few exceptions; guard dogs/elec fences/better scavenging)

-People: recruit only (If you never "made" humans)
+People: are only "recruited"; you never "make" humans

   * People would be the only unit resource.
-  * Your units would only come from NPCs who either joined or got caught.
+  * Your units would only come from NPCs who either joined or got caught (with the possible exception of the "robot path").
   * As you recruited more humans and gained greater tech you would spend "regular" resources "outfitting" individuals instead of making new higher level units
   * They would need to regenerate so that when they retreated they would eventually recover (I wanted this to take "food"?)
   * People (NPCs) COULD just wander around everywhere outside (during the day) and when they saw you they would just join you (if you had humans)
+  * People could also be spawned at a steady rate from "cities".
+If you even harvested the population below 2 (ha ha) the "city" would die out and be dead for the rest of the game.
-  * Robots and mutants would have to "catch" humans but NPC humans are drawn to other humans (hum > robo+mut = join freely)
+  * Robots and mutants would have to "catch" humans but NPC humans are drawn to other humans (IF hum > robo+mut = join freely)

 Teching up:
 Devices VS Structures